This is where we see WHAT Ezekiel’s Fire is.

 Blessed are all those who wait for Him.

 – Isaiah 30:18 (NKJV)

 Isaiah lived at the time of the beginning of God’s judgment upon Israel.

-So, when God spoke of the beginning of that judgment, through Isaiah, who was He speaking to?
+So, when God spoke of the beginning of that judgment, through Isaiah, who was He speaking about?

 Does God abandon His promises, after He has made them?

 When we become rebellious, God reaches out and gives us a thump – to teach us that our rebellion is futile.
 God has done that with Israel.
 For two thousand years – and more – the Lord has demonstrated to the children of Jacob that they could not save themselves by their own might and power – that they needed the Lord.
-And, the only way that you can have the Lord is by obeying Him.
+And, the only way that you can have the Lord is by faith and obedience.

 Physical Jacob Blessed At A Physical Jerusalem

 Again, this is a physical people, at a physical place, at a specific point in time.